 Examples of ROI calculation

 We have prepared a few examples to help you find answers to these questions.
-After studying them carefully, you shouldn't have any troubles with understanding the concept of ROI measure.
+After studying them carefully, you shouldn't have any trouble with understanding the concept of ROI measure.
 You will also be capable of making smart financial decisions on the basis of ROI metrics.